joshuaseligman/algo-f22/README.md

 This is the repository with all of my work from my Algorithm Analysis and Design course.
 All of the code was written in C++ and can be built by calling the `make` command to compile a given project.

 Here is an outline of the work done in each assignment:
-* Assignment 0: Wrote a limerick to get used to LateX, which was used for all of my reports.
+* Assignment 0: Wrote a limerick in LateX, which was used for all of my reports.
 * Assignment 1: Built a singly linked list and used it to create stack and queue classes.
 * Assignment 2: Implemented selection sort, insertion sort, merge sort, and quicksort algorithms.
 * Assignment 3: Implemented linear and binary search.
 Also created a hash table that uses chaining to handle collisions.